About

 Background.

-I am the founder of AdviceForge, an AI advisory practice, and serve as a Fractional Chief AI Officer for leaders and teams working to redesign their work around AI rather than just add tools on top of it.
+I am the founder of AdviceForge and serve as a fractional Chief AI Officer for small-to-mid-market companies working to redesign their work around AI rather than just add tools on top of it.

-Before AdviceForge, I co-founded Sentry Enterprises in 2018 and served as CEO through December 2025.
-Sentry works in biometric security, advanced card technology, Web3 payment solutions, and digital identity infrastructure.
+Before AdviceForge, I co-founded Sentry Enterprises in 2018 and served as CEO through December 2025, then continued on the board through 2026.
+Sentry is a deep tech startup in biometric security, advanced card technology, Web3 payment solutions and digital identity infrastructure.
+I personally led the integration of AI across Sentry's engineering organization.

 Before Sentry, I spent 13 years at CME Group in progressive software engineering and operations leadership roles, including building CME's international technology captive center in Belfast and serving as Managing Director and General Manager for UK and Asia Technology Operations.

-I host the Frontier Tech podcast and the AI in the Lab series on LinkedIn Live, both focused on what is actually working at the frontier of AI and what is quietly breaking down.
+I co-host the new Frontier Tech podcast and the AI in the Lab series on LinkedIn Live, both focused on what is actually working at the frontier of AI and what is quietly breaking down.
 I am based in Charlotte, North Carolina.

 How to engage.

-The fastest way to start is to email mark@adviceforge.com with a short note about your team and the workflow you are trying to make better.
-I will set up a 30-minute scoping call to see whether the AI Workflow Audit is the right next step for your situation.
+The fastest way to start is to email mark@adviceforge.com with a short note about your company and what you are trying to do with AI.
+I will set up a 30-minute scoping call to understand the situation and figure out whether a fractional engagement is the right next step.

 Engagements run onsite or remote depending on what works for the client.
-Onsite time tends to make stakeholder interviews and leadership reviews sharper, and it is available for any engagement where it adds value.
-AdviceForge is a service of Science Brew LLC.
+Onsite time tends to make leadership reviews and stakeholder conversations sharper, and it is available for any engagement where it adds value.
+AdviceForge is a practice of Science Brew LLC.

 Start a conversation.